 One or more end office local switching systems interconnected within a Local Access and Transport Area (LATA).

-One or more Inter-exchange carrier networks providing interconnect services between these LATA based local networks.
+One or more inter-exchange carrier networks providing interconnect services between these LATA based local networks.

 Figure C.1 - Current US Telephony PSTN Interconnect Model

 The end office switches within the LATA are known as Class 5 (C5) switches.
-Within the LATA, Class 5 switches interconnect through a Tandem switch or through direct connections between the switches.
+Within the LATA, Class 5 switches interconnect through tandem switches or through direct connections.
 Class 5 switches connect directly to customer premises equipment such as telephones and FAX machines, and provide local telephony services to this equipment.

-Interconnectivity between LATAs is provided by Inter-exchange Carrier networks.
+Interconnectivity between LATAs is provided by inter-exchange carrier networks.
 These networks are comprised of Class 4 (C4) switches that provide interconnect services between other Class 4, Class 5, and tandem switches.
-The inter-exchange carrier’s class 4 switch may connect to an access tandem and/or directly to the class 5 switches within a LATA.
+An inter-exchange carrier’s class 4 switch may connect to an access tandem and/or directly to the class 5 switches within a LATA.

 VoIP Interconnection Basic Configuration